'Cinderella', 'Phantom', 'Mama Mia!' alter Broadway schedules

 Charlotte St. Martin, the executive director of The Broadway League trade association that represents theatre owners, said the new schedule of matinees should benefit everyone.

-“The new option of a Thursday matinee provides even more opportunities to better accommodate the changing schedule of our theatergoers,” she said in an email.
+“The new option of a Thursday matinee provides even more opportunities to better accommodate the changing schedule of our theatregoers,” she said in an email.

 Attendance on Broadway dropped slightly in the 2012-2013 season to 11.6 million, from 12.3 million the previous season, according to data from the league.